pmartinezrhub/DarkReport/Readme.md

 File **settings.py**
 Modify  DEBUG = True to false if you run in production remember to adjust settings.py for static if you are on production

-Uncomment for production
-#'django.middleware.csrf.CsrfViewMiddleware', # only for demo is deactivated

 Run like any django project
 ```